douglasgscofield/PacBio-utilities/README.md

 rarer.

 There are three steps to applying this correction.
-First, map a set of Illumina reads to the PacBio assembly.
+First, map a set of Illumina reads to the PacBio assembly to generate sorted BAM file(s).
+Reads from multiple BAMs will be combined.
 These reads should be from the same individual/strain from which the assembly was created.
 Reads from other sequencing technologies, or from another individual/strain, will reduce the effectiveness of the correction and may introduce further errors.
+In all subsequent steps it is required that the order of the sequences in the assembly and the BAMs is identical.

 Second, use the `pacbio-util` script here to generate a set of indel targets for correction.
-The command is `pacbio-util indel-targets`, and the criteria for determining targets modified via options.
+The command is `pacbio-util indel-targets`, and the criteria for determining targets may be modified via options.
+Use the `-h` option to see available options and current defaults.

 The third and final step is to use the command `pacbio-util indel-apply` to apply the targets generated in the second step to the assembly to create a corrected assembly.
+Options may also be used here to restrict the set of targets applied; use the `-h` option to see available options and current defaults.

 For an assembly `pacbio_assembly.fasta`, and mappings of Illumina paired-end and single-end reads to this assembly in BAM files `pe.sorted.bam` and